jhroemer/jhroemer.github.io/blog/2023-01-17-animating-gradient-border.md

 In order for the `pseudo-element` to show we have to give it some content, an empty string is fine, otherwise the element won't show.
 We position it with `absolute` and a negative `z-index` to make it sit right underneath our original element.
 Then there's a few ways of sizing it correctly.
-You can use `width` and `height` set to 100% + the amount you want to overflow (with the `calc()` function).
+You can use `width` and `height` set to `100%` + the amount you want to overflow (with the `calc()` function).
 But the element will then be impacted by padding on the original element.
 I think it's nicer to give it `inset: 0;` which is the shorthand for setting the top/right/bottom/left properties (not supported by Safari <15 though).
 This makes the element's sides snap to the borders of the original element.
 Then you can simply add a negative margin corresponding to the border thickness you want, and it will overflow correctly.

 For border-radius you could just use `border-radius: inherit;` to make the property match the original element, effectively making it the same size and get the same position.
 I think it looks better to add a slightly higher (1-2 px) border-radius than the original element though.
 Otherwise the corners look slightly square.
 We can a CSS variable for the border-radius and then add a few pixels to that value with the `calc` function.

 Finally add a background with a linear-gradient and a few colors.
-This is then what we get (the original element is transparent here to make the background more visible):
+This is then what we get (the original element is transparent here to make the background more visible - and yes I could've spent more time finding a cool color palette, I blame my children!):

 <div className="element-with-gradient-border" style={{ backgroundColor: 'transparent' }}></div>